In this guide, we are going to install an Octelium Cluster on top of an already running Kubernetes cluster via the octops init

 and the effectNO_SCHEDULE

-in order for the node to not start hosting Services until the GatewayAgent is deployed as follows:
+to prevent the node from hosting Services until the GatewayAgent is deployed as follows:

 kubectl taint nodes data-plane-1 octelium.com/gateway-init=true:NoSchedule